nicholasstanfield/flight-delay/README.md

 * Final model is an XGBoost model

-* A wide range of other models, e.g. logistic regression, random forests, gradient boosted classifiers were tested but XGBoost slight outperformed them.
+* A wide range of other models, e.g. logistic regression, random forests, gradient boosted classifiers were tested but XGBoost slightly outperformed them.
     * See `notebooks/model_exploration` and `notebooks/Weather Models` for full details
-    * All models were logged using MLFlow
+    * All models were logged using MLflow

-* Hyperparameters were tuned using `RandomSearchCV`
+* Hyperparameters were tuned using `RandomizedSearchCV`

 * Largest improvement in model performance came from adding weather data (F1 score increased from 0.24 to 0.33)

 * Final performance was an accuracy of 79% and a F1 score of 0.33 on testing data.
 This is compared to a baseline of 77% accuracy and an F1 score of 0 using a dummy classifier predicting no delays.
+    * Model was optimized for F1 score during training as accuracy is a poor metric for this situation as shown above

-* Overall, flight delays are inherently difficult to predict a head of time especially excluding factors such as knock-on delays (which cannot be known a week in advance).
-It is therefore more informative to look at the predicted % chance of delay.
+* Overall, flight delays are inherently difficult to predict ahead of time especially excluding factors such as knock-on delays (which cannot be known a week in advance).
+This makes the binary classification of delay/no-delay harder to trust.
+The app therefore displays the more informative predicted % chance of delay.

 ![Model Calibration Image](assets/calibration-curve.png)

 * The graph above shows the model is fairly well calibrated.
-This means that, for example, if the model predicts a 30% of delay, around 30% of those flights will be delayed.
+This means that, for example, if the model predicts a 30% chance of delay, around 30% of those flights will be delayed.

 ## App Details